Climate and Average Weather Year Round in Monterey California, United States

 The average hourly wind speed in Monterey experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 7.4 months, from November 15 to June 28, with average wind speeds of more than 7.3 miles per hour.
-The windiest day of the year is April 12, with an average hourly wind speed of 8.2 miles per hour.
+The windiest month of the year in Monterey is April, with an average hourly wind speed of 8.2 miles per hour.

 The calmer time of year lasts for 4.6 months, from June 28 to November 15.
-The calmest day of the year is September 16, with an average hourly wind speed of 6.3 miles per hour.
+The calmest month of the year in Monterey is September, with an average hourly wind speed of 6.4 miles per hour.

 The predominant average hourly wind direction in Monterey varies throughout the year.